nicolaspearson/backend-engineer-interview/README.md

 Include the following items in your README:

-- Description of the problem and solution.
+- A description of the problem and solution.
-- Reasoning behind your technical choices.
-Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the challenge.
 - How we can run your solution locally.
+- The reasoning behind your technical decisions, e.g. trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the challenge.

 ### Commit History